Blog Post Thumbnail

 Connection in a hybrid setting is about creating intentional touchpoints.
 It’s not just about scheduling more meetings.
 In fact, it’s often the opposite.
 You should use tools that help your team work together without needing constant live meetings, so they have time for deep, focused work.
 Technology should make connection feel effortless.
 For example, tools that integrate with Slack or Teams can show you who’s planning to be in the office on a given day, making it easy to coordinate in-person collaboration or just grab lunch.
 This helps maintain the spontaneous social bonds that are vital for a strong team.

-Set Clear Communication Rules
+Setting Clear Communication Ground Rules

 When your team is distributed, you can’t rely on everyone overhearing the same conversations.
 You need to be explicit about how you communicate.
 Make sure everyone knows what's expected by creating a clear policy that outlines which tools to use for which purpose—like Slack for quick questions and email for formal announcements.
 This communication charter should also set expectations for response times, respecting different time zones and work schedules.
 Putting these guidelines in writing removes ambiguity and ensures everyone can participate in the conversation, no matter where they are.

-Run Better Hybrid Meetings
+How to Run Hybrid Meetings That Actually Work

 Hybrid meetings can feel like a balancing act, but they're where your team's collaborative magic really happens.
 When you get them right, you create a space where every voice is heard, no matter where they’re dialing in from.
 The key is being intentional from the moment you schedule the meeting to the follow-up email you send.
 Getting this right means more productive discussions and a stronger, more connected team.